-The Document Abstraction Workflow supports the movement and tracking of documents through the following general process.
-All steps are optional for any given document.
-Each part of the workflow may be configured to suit your specific needs:
+The Document Abstraction (or Annotation) Workflow supports the movement and tracking of documents through the following general process.
+All steps are optional for any given document and each part of the workflow may be configured to suit your specific needs:

 Different types of documents (for example, Pathology Reports and Cytogenetics Reports) can be processed through the same workflow, task list and assignment process, each using abstraction algorithms specific to the type of document.
 The assignment process itself can also be customized based on the type of disease discussed in the document.